What is Fertility Preservation or FP?

 The introduction of Vitrification combined with CGH technology has opened up new possibilities for IVF treatment and fertility preservation.
 One dilemma that women face when considering IVF at a later age is the fact that they generally have fewer eggs available, and of those, a higher percentage are chromosomally abnormal.
 A new option that has great promise for halting the biological clock and aiding these women in conception is Embryo Banking.
 The basic premise is as follows: a woman undergoes 2-3 consecutive IVF stimulation and egg retrieval cycles without an embryo transfer.
 After each retrieval, the eggs/embryos are biopsied and frozen.
 When the last egg retrieval is completed, all of the biopsy samples are sent for CGH testing.
 Once the CGH test results come back and the “competent” eggs/embryos are identified, the woman then schedules her embryo transfer using 1 or 2 of the competent embryos.
 This optimizes her chances of success, while minimizing the cost of testing and treatment.

 - Schedule Embryo Transfer to Suit You

-Women who want to preserve their fertility for reasons of cancer treatment, career, or other personal choice, have faced a difficult barrier due to the poor success rates for egg freezing.
+Women who want to preserve their fertility for reasons of career, or other personal choice, have faced a difficult barrier due to the poor success rates for egg freezing.
 Pregnancy rates for women using frozen/thawed eggs have been less than 4% for each individual egg frozen.
 This is due to the fact that; 1) at least 60% of eggs frozen are chromosomally abnormal from the outset and therefore cannot produce a normal embryo and; 2) traditional (slow) egg freezing techniques commonly cause ice crystal formation within the cell structure, reducing viability or destroying the cells in the process.